Douglas Tottle

-Douglas Tottle (born 1944, believed to have died 2003 or earlier) was a Canadian trade union activist and journalist, author of the Fraud, Famine, and Fascism: The Ukrainian Genocide Myth from Hitler to Harvard.
-In the book Tottle denies that the 1932–33 Holodomor in Ukraine was an artificial famine intentionally used by the Soviet government to kill Ukrainians, and asserts that the it is propaganda spread by former Nazis, anti-communists, and Ukrainian nationalists, sometimes posing as academics in Canadian universities.
+Douglas Tottle (born 1944) is a Canadian trade union activist and journalist.
+He is most notable for being the author of the book Fraud, Famine, and Fascism: The Ukrainian Genocide Myth from Hitler to Harvard.
+The book argues that Soviet famine of 1930–1933 in the Soviet Union was not the “deliberately planned genocide of Ukrainians by the Soviet government”, but a historical misrepresentation sourced from Ukrainian fascists and anti-Soviet organizations in the West.
+It cast the "fraud" as originated by the German Nazis, and perpetuated by the CIA along with Harvard University.

 Tottle's critics regard him as a "Soviet apologist", or a "denunciator" of the famine.
-Tottle has been defended by the Stalin Society, author Jeff Coplon, educator Grover Furr, and the Swedish Communist Party, all of whom insist that his book is valid historical research that exposed the "myth of the famine-genocide [...] once and for all".
+Tottle has been defended by a number of pro-Soviet groups and individuals including the Stalin Society, author Jeff Coplon, Medieval English literature professor Grover Furr, and the Swedish Communist Party.
 Tottle's work was submitted to the International Commission of Inquiry Into the 1932–33 Famine in Ukraine and was examined as evidence during the Brussels sitting of the commission.

 Biography

 Tottle was born in Quebec, but later lived mainly in Western Canada.
 He had various jobs throughout his working life, including photo-lab technician, fine artist, miner and steelworker.
 As a trade union activist, he edited The Challenger, a journal of the United Steelworkers, from 1975 to 1985.
-Tottle also researched labour history and worked as a union organiser, for example among Chicano farm workers in California and Native Indian farm workers in Manitoba.
+Tottle also researched labour history and worked as a union organiser, for example among Chicano farm workers in California and Canadian Indian farm workers in Manitoba.
 Tottle has written for various Canadian and American publications.
+Notably, Tottle has no academic background to speak of or training in the study of history or related fields.